INDEPENDENT PUBLISHER OF BILINGUAL SCHOLARLY BOOKS IN THE HUMANITIES AND SOCIAL SCIENCES

 Initial Assessment

 We will acknowledge your proposal within a week of receipt (see here for instructions on how to prepare a proposal and what we look for in a new book proposal).
 If your proposal fits our list, we will then proceed with the initial assessment.
-As part of our initial assessment, we may send samples of your work (the summary, one or more sample chapters, list of references) for peer review, in addition to our own internal assessment.
+As part of our initial assessment, we may send samples of your work (the summary, one or more sample chapters, list of references) for initial review to one of our advisory editors or other external experts, in addition to our own internal assessment.
 At this stage we consider:

 • Our internal assessment of how well the proposal matches the interests of our audience, the readability of the sample material, production needs (use of color or special formats) and the economic feasibility of publication.

 It usually takes about 2 weeks to consider your proposal.
-If initial assessment is positive, we will then invite you to submit your full manuscript which we will send out for peer review.
+If the initial assessment is positive, we will then invite you to submit your full manuscript.
 At this stage we may offer suggestions to refine your concept and shape the manuscript’s development.
+The full manuscript must undergo peer review by a minimum of two independent experts before a final decision is taken on publication.

 Contract or Agreement to refrain from simultaneous submissions